raulcd/blog/README.md

 ## TODO List

-- [ ] Add Dockerfile to build statics
-- [ ] Create Makefile to build and push new version
+- [ ] Update Makefile to deploy
-- [ ] Create base hugo structure
-- [ ] Tune theme
+- [ ] Add fontawesome to page for external links
-- [ ] Add old blog posts to it
+- [ ] Add navigation bar as floating on the top